-4.4 What remedies are available for a breach of the protections/prohibitions relating to Conduct?
+4.6 What remedies are available for a breach of the protections/prohibitions relating to Conduct?

 The Consumer Contract Act provides two remedies.
 Firstly, with regard to contracts induced by solicitations that mislead or overwhelm consumers, the right to rescind a contract is granted.
 It also stipulates that provisions which unjustly harm the interests of consumers shall be null and void.
+The revised Consumer Contract Act newly provides that a clause in a consumer contract that partially exempts a business from liability for damages is null and void unless it clearly states that the exemption applies only in the event of the business's negligence but not gross negligence (ordinary negligence).
 By exercising the right of rescission, consumers are entitled to receive a refund of the amount already paid due to the restoration duty, and as a result, they are able to recover from the damage.
 Consumers can be relieved from their obligation to make payments, etc., by invalidation of a contractual clause.